Everyone has a plan until they get punched in the mouth.

 I have two key conclusions.

-Firstly, Alibaba remains a solid business and is not going away or ‘destroyed’ by the government.
+Firstly, Alibaba remains a solid business and is not going away or being ‘destroyed’ by the government.
 The company continues to deliver decent growth despite temporary issues.
 It maintains a long-term focus by increasing investments into the quality of its services, putting its short-term earnings at risk.
 Besides, the Chinese government has recently introduced stricter measures across different sectors, confirming my original assumptions that the government did not single out Alibaba in its crackdown measures.

 My second conclusion is that Alibaba’s earnings will remain under pressure for some time (probably 1-2 years) as the company needs to invest more into the quality of its service in light of competitive pressures as well as due to regulatory changes (particularly new competition law and use of personal data).